fernandrone/awesome-tech-content/README.md

   Names](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/)
   · _Patrick McKenzie_ · Article

     This is just to good to not be here.
+Names are messy, and very likely _any_ assumption you make about them is wrong.
 I remember about it every time I have to type my name in an Airline's website and it doesn't fit.

 - [So you think you can validate email addresses?
 A journey down RFC5321](https://www.youtube.com/watch?v=xxX81WmXjPg&t=542s) · _Stavros Korokithakis_
   · Video

     Like the previous article, but instead of being about names, it is about email adresses.
+The very real answer is "check if there's an `@` and then try to send it an email; if it doesn't bounce it's good".
+And no, regex is **not** the answer.
 My takeway is that unless you are _the_ domain expert, make the bare minimum ammount of assumptions and validations on any data you have to handle.

 - [Queues Don't Fix Overload](https://ferd.ca/queues-don-t-fix-overload.html) · _Fred
   Hebert_ · Article